 There is nothing inherently wrong with marketing emails.
-The problem is that most companies don’t do them right.
-Admit it, you've unsubscribed from marketing emails, marked them as spam, and/or had regrets for having opted-in to the email list.
+The problem is that most companies don't do them well.
+Admit that you've unsubscribed from marketing emails, marked them as spam, or regretted having opted-in to the email list.

-As a startup, it is particularly important that you don't accidentally push any target customers away because you didn't adequately plan your email marketing.
-Rather, if you customize your email campaigns correctly, they can be an effective way to acquire and retain customers.
-We've created a [FREE] .
-You can download it at the bottom of this post.
+As a business, you mustn't accidentally push any target customers away because you didn't adequately plan your email marketing.
+Customizing your email campaigns correctly can be an effective way to acquire and retain customers.

 Customers likely don't care about a message that blatantly promotes a product.
 But they will care if that message feels personal and brings them value.
 Here are some things to do to make your email marketing campaigns ones that enable your startup to succeed and grow.

-Let's start with some specifics of the best email construction and then move to the broader plan for those emails.
-Smart email marketers realize they have to talk to their target customers as individuals.
+Let's start with the best email construction specifics and then move to the broader plan for those emails.
+Savvy email marketers realize they must talk to their target customers individually.
 Here's how.